Shop with Confidence

 I understand your NBC-77 SOF filters are top of the line filters and filter out most contaminants...but do they also filter the same particles as the PARTICLEMAX P3 VIRUS FILTER?

 Yes, they do, as the NBC-77 SOF and ParticleMax P3 share the same exact particle filter.
+The difference is that the NBC-77 SOF is a "combined" filter that contains activated carbon which protects the user from all known CBRN threats, including radioactive iodine.

 Do you have plans to start offering PAPRs, that are compatible with your gas masks naturally?
 And if so when and what price tag may we expect?